 The Willard Intercontinental Washington is located in downtown Washington, just minutes from the White House, and dates back more than 200 years to its opening in 1818.
 Every U.S. president since Franklin Pierce has stayed here, earning it its name of “the Residence of Presidents.”
 But, you don’t have to be a top-ranking government official to stay here.
 You can relax in luxury in one of their 335 guest rooms and suites that feature elegant furnishings, luxurious bed linens, mini bars, high-speed internet and spa-quality bath amenities.
 For the best view, make sure to reserve a Premier Room, which offers views of Pennsylvania Avenue and the Washington Monument.

-Also located on Pennsylvania near the White House, is the JW Marriott Washington DC.
-Its convenient location puts you within walking distance to many of the city’s most popular attractions including the National Mall, the monuments, the Smithsonian museums and the International Spy Museum.
-Guest rooms are sleek and modern and feature separate seating areas, large windows, plush bathrobes and complimentary bottled water, among other amenities.
+Located on Pennsylvania near the White House is the JW Marriott Washington DC.
+Its convenient location puts you within walking distance of many of the city’s most popular attractions, including the National Mall, the monuments, the Smithsonian museums, and the International Spy Museum.
+Guest rooms are sleek and modern and feature separate seating areas, large windows, plush bathrobes, and complimentary bottled water, among other amenities.
 While select rooms also offer views of the city and the Washington Monument.